flutter-ml/google_ml_kit_flutter/packages/google_mlkit_language_id/README.md

 ## Getting Started

-Before you get started read about the requirements and known issues of this plugin [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin).
+Before you get started read about the requirements and known issues of this plugin [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin#requirements).

 ## Usage

+### Language Identification

-#### Create an instance of identifier
+#### Create an instance of `LanguageIdentifier`

 ```dart
 final languageIdentifier = LanguageIdentifier(confidenceThreshold: 0.5);